mattfeltonma/azure-labs/simple-landing-zone/README.md

 ## Installation

+The template will take about 2 hour to fully deploy.
+Ensure you have the Contributor or greater on the subscription you are deploying the lab to.

-1. The template allows for the following parameters
+**The template allows for the following parameters**
     * adDomainName - The DNS domain name assigned to the Active Directory domain.
     * adNetBiosName - The NetBIOS name assigned to the Active Directory domain.
     * location - The region the resources will be provisioned to.